packapotatoes/blog_DanKaufman/README.md

     * Label search    (Done)

     * Body search     (Does not compile (currently commented out) -- issue with searching using '.contains' on a String)

+In the name of practice and because I need a porject to work on, I am continuing to work on this in a new branch.